 Structural movement

+Repair category 1

+Notes Evidence of settlement/movement has affected the building reflected by runs to internal flooring.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

+Dampness, rot and infestation

 Repair category 2

-Notes Evidence of settlement/movement has affected the building reflected by uneven runs to flooring within the property.
-On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.
-We would recommend that this be carefully monitored.

-Dampness, rot and infestation Repair category 2 Notes Above average damp readings were obtained to isolated areas of low wall lining at ground floor level and to upper wall and ceiling surfaces within bedrooms at first floor level.
+Notes Above average damp readings were obtained to localised sections of wall lining at ground and first floor level.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
-Traces of wood bore infestation were noted to timbers within the property including the accessible roof void area.
+Traces of wood bore infestation were noted to timbers within the property including within the roof spaces.
 In the absence of valid guarantees for previous timber specialist treatment works, a reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.

 Chimney stacks

 Repair category 1

-Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Notes The chimney stack appears to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.

-Roofing including roof space

-Repair category 2

-Notes A number of loose and broken roof slates and components were visible.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
+There are a flat roofs the dormer windows and to the rear extension.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof coverings.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining heavily at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.